MATHEMATICAL MODELS IN FINANCE mod. 1

 Course contents summary

 Description of some types of financial options and of differential models that model their evaluation.
-Description and analysis of numerical methods for the resolution of these differential models.
+Description of numerical methods for differential problems applied to the Black-Scholes equation.

 Most of the program is based on: